-In developing this script, I have sought to create a poetic, captivating ode to the way that hearing often provides us with more than the mere noises of an environment and can physically immerse us in a space, so we don't just hear sound but sense where it is coming from and how it interacts with our environment.
+In developing this script, I have sought to create a poetic, captivating ode to the way that hearing often provides us with more than the mere noises of an environment.
+The way it can immerse us in a space, so we don't just hear sound but sense where it is coming from and how it interacts with our environment.